 • Limited in-person support: Desjardins only has physical branches in Ontario and Quebec.

-At a glance: When it comes to making balance transfers, our pick is the MBNA True Line Mastercard, which has a 12.99% interest rate and edges out its nearest competitor, the Scotia Value Visa, because it has no annual fee.
-That said, this credit card’s 3% balance transfer fee is much larger than the 1% commanded by the Value Visa, so you might want to consider the latter if you’re transferring a major balance.
+At a glance: When it comes to making balance transfers, our pick is the MBNA True Line Mastercard, which has a 12.99% interest rate and no annual fee.
+That said, this credit card’s 3% balance transfer fee is larger than some competing cards, so you might want to consider the latter if you’re transferring a major balance.

 featured